johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 1 Corinthians 9:17
 :	For if I do this work of my own free will, then I have my reward; but if it is not of my own will, but is done reluctantly and under compulsion, I am still entrusted with a sacred trusteeship and commission

-## Military commissioning
+## Military commissioning ##

-This section examines the experiences of a military soldier, in order to enlarge our understanding of what it means to be *commissioned*.
+This topic examines the experiences of a military solider, in order to enlarge our understanding of what it means to be *commissioned*.
 It highlights three principal stages of becoming a soldier: calling, training and commissioning.

-### Calling
+### Calling ###

 **A soldier's life starts** when they perceive a *calling* to a life of military service.

 A calling is an awareness that a particular occupation represents a desirable, compelling, or appropriate vocation to pursue.
 There may be many reasons why someone enlists in an army, but at some point they sense a calling towards it.

-### Training
+### Training ###

 **A soldier's calling is tested** with a period of intensive, *basic training*, which potentially equips them for a lifestyle of military service.

 Trainee soldiers experience all kinds of difficult trials and hardships that test their discipline, teamwork, communication, competence, obedience, initiative, determination, loyalty and resolve.
-During this time, each individual’s capabilities and characteristics are either affirmed, enhanced or exposed as inadequate.
+During this time, each individual's capabilities and characteristics are either affirmed, enhanced or exposed as inadequate.

 At the end of this period, training officers assess whether each soldier has satisfactorily completed basic training.
 If so, they may begin active service.
 If not, they must either repeat basic training, until they pass satisfactorily, or leave military service altogether.

-### Commissioning [military]
+### Commissioning [military] ###

-**A soldier's commissioning** represents the beginning of their *active service*, as a member of a regiment or division of the army.
+**A soldier's commissioning** represents the beginning of their *active service*, as a member of a regiment, or division of the army.

 They are equipped and authorised for military service: capable, ready and trusted to fulfil their duties—which include general soldiering, as well as a personal vocation such as infantry, chef, driver, engineer, medic, officer and so on.

 In this new phase, soldiers continue to lead highly-disciplined lives and to experience difficult trials and tests.
 However, unlike the training phase, significant achievements are rewarded—generally by receiving enhanced or additional responsibility.

-### OPTION

--	Discuss [*Soldiering*], or
--	Continue to [*God's commissioning*]
+> Use **Discussion 1**, at the end of the study

+> Or continue to [**God's commissioning**]

-## God's commissioning
+## God's commissioning ##

-This section explores the origins of the word *mission* and its connection with *commissioning*, in order to understand how the messianic, new-covenant community is united with God's mission.
+This topic explores the origins of the word *mission* and its connection with *commissioning*, in order to understand how the messianic, new covenant community is united with God's mission.

-### The sending of God
+### The sending of God ###

 The English word, *mission*, derives from a Latin word, *missio*, meaning *sending*.
-It was originally used exclusively to refer to *God's sending of himself* [^cf1] into the world, to restore it from the effects of human wickedness, idolatry, chaos, spiritual darkness, oppression, injustice and evil.
+It was originally used exclusively to refer to *God's sending of himself*,[^cf1] into the world, to restore it from the effects of human wickedness, idolatry, chaos, spiritual darkness, oppression, injustice and evil.
 We see this in three particular ways.

 -	**The Old Testament[^cf2] reveals God's covenant presence**

-	In particular, the *Sh’kinah*, (Hebrew: glorious Presence of God; see Luke 2:9, Hebrews 1:3; 1 John 1:14, 2 Peter 1:17; Matthew 17:6 etc), which manifested as a pillar of cloud and fire during the exodus from Egypt (Exodus 13:17-14:29) and within the *Ark of the Covenant*, visited by Moses and Aaron (Exodus 40) and following Solomon’s dedication of the temple (2 Chronicles 7).
+	In particular, the *Sh'kinah*, (Hebrew: glorious Presence of God; see Luke 2:9, Hebrews 1:3; 1 John 1:14, 2 Peter 1:17; Matthew 17:6 etc), which manifested as a pillar of cloud and fire during the exodus from Egypt (Exodus 13:17-14:29) and within the *Ark of the Covenant*, visited by Moses and Aaron (Exodus 40) and following Solomon's dedication of the temple (2 Chronicles 7).

 -	**The New Testament reveals the Messiah, Jesus**

-	As “Lamb of God,” apostle and high priest and “the sole expression of the glory (*Sh’kinah*) of God—the perfect imprint and very image of God's nature[^cf3]”—in every way Jesus the Messiah reflects the reality that God the Father is a missional god.
+	As "Lamb of God," apostle and high priest and "the sole expression of the glory (*Sh'kinah*) of God—the perfect imprint and very image of God's nature"[^cf3]—in every way Jesus the Messiah reflects the reality that God the Father is a missional god.

 -	**The New Testament reveals the Holy Spirit**

 	As the *Breath[^cf4]* of the Messiah—sent by the Messiah, as the Messiah was sent by the Father—the Holy Spirit empowers and *sends* the messianic community, anointing us to do the works of God.[^cf5]

-### The sending of God's people
+### The sending of God's people ###

 Mission, having begun with God's *sending* of himself, is enlarged through the biblical covenants, as the people of God are united with God and his mission—his sending of himself—within the world.